Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 higher profit.
 However, that does not guarantee the right way to evaluate the validators' overall performance.

 It is worth taking into consideration "own stake" of a validator.
-This refers to the quantity of DOT the validator has put up at stake themselves.
+This refers to the quantity of SOLAR the validator has put up at stake themselves.
 A higher "own stake" amount can be considered as having more "skin in the game".
 This can imply increased trustworthiness.
 However, a validator not having a large amount of "own stake" is not automatically untrustworthy, as the validator could be